Fluyt: Ship design

+A fluyt; pen-and-ink plate by Gordon Grant from The Book of Old Ships (1924).

 The standard fluyt design minimized or completely eliminated its armaments to maximize available cargo space, and used block and tackle extensively to facilitate ship operations.
 Another advantage of its pear-shape (when viewed from the fore or aft) was a shallow draft which allowed the vessel to bring cargo in and out of ports and up and down rivers which other vessels could not reach.
 This ship class was credited for making the Dutch more competitive in international trade, and was widely employed by the Dutch East India Company in the 17th and 18th centuries.
 However, its usefulness caused the fluyt to gain such popularity that similar designs were soon developed by seagoing competitors of the Dutch.
 For example, the English shipbuilding industry began to adapt the design of the fluyt during the later part of the 17th century as English merchants, seeing how much cheaper Dutch shipping was, acquired Dutch-built ships captured in the Anglo-Dutch wars.

-The design of the fluyt evolved from the early galleon (the galleon, developed in Spain, was also built in the Netherlands, then under the same monarchs).
-Fluyts typically had a displacement of 200 to 300 tons and were approximately 80 feet in length.

 It is a persistent myth that the fluyt was developed to evade Sound Tolls.
 The toll registers, however, show that during the 70 years from 1562 to 1632 it was a well-established procedure in the Sound for the toll-officers to use the bills of lading to determine the loading-capacities of the vessels passing through.
 They did not employ any sort of measuring device to assess the width, length, and depth of the vessels and then calculate the size of the ships.

 The fluyt was square rigged with two or three masts.
 When rigged with three masts, the fore and main (front two) masts were square rigged, with the mizzen (rearmost) mast often rigged with a triangular lateen sail, as pictured above.
 Masts were much higher than those of galleons to allow for greater speed.
 At times fluyts were also armed and served as auxiliary vessels, which was a common practice in the Baltic Sea.